 How Long Should You Rest After Epidural Steroid Injection?

 After an epidural steroid injection, you need to avoid lifting, bending, or twisting your body during the first few days.
-Here’s a simple timeline for rest after an epidural steroid injection for different conditions:
+Here’s a simple timeline for rest after epidural steroid injection for different conditions:

 Low Back Pain